-- Beans, carrots, and sweet potato.
+- Beans, carrots, and sweet potatoes.

 - Peanut butter is ok as an occasional treat in a KONG Toy, but be aware of the high sugar and fat content.

 It will require some experimentation to see what your Husky likes.
-Don’t be surprised if he likes a food one month, but goes off it the next.
+Don’t be surprised if he likes food for one month, but goes off it the next.
 Huskies need some variety in flavors and textures in their food.
 You can also bake your own doggie treats – check out the Dog Treat Kitchen website for recipes that are easy and inexpensive.